Thiruvalluvar: Traditional biographies

 The poem Kapilar Agaval, purportedly written by Kapilar, describes its author as a brother of Valluvar.
 It states that they were children of a Pulaya mother named Adi and a Brahmin father named Bhagwan.
 The poem claims that the couple had seven children, including three sons (Valluvar, Kapilar, and Atikaman) and four sisters (Avvai, Uppai, Uruvai, and Velli).
 However, this legendary account is spurious.
 Kamil Zvelebil dates Kapilar Agaval to 15th century CE, based on its language.
-Various biographies mention the name of Valluvar's wife as Vasuki, but such details are of doubtful historicity.
+Various biographies mention the name of Valluvar's wife as Vasuki, but such details are of doubtful authenticity.

-The traditional biographies are not only inconsistent, they contain claims about Valluvar that are not credible.
+The traditional biographies are not only inconsistent, but they also contain claims about Valluvar that are not credible.
 Along with various versions of his birth circumstances, many state he went to a mountain and met the legendary Agastya and other sages.
 During his return journey, he sits under a tree whose shadow sits still over Valluvar and does not move the entire day, he kills a demon, performs miracles such as causing floods and making them retreat, he touches a grounded ship which miraculously then floats and sails off, his bride Vasuki cooks sand which comes out as boiled rice, and many more.
 Scholars consider these and all associated aspects of these hagiographic stories to be fiction and ahistorical, a feature common to "international and Indian folklore".
 The alleged low birth, high birth, and being a pariah in the traditional accounts are also doubtful.

 By 1904, Purnalingam Pillai, an ardent Dravidianist, had analyzed and called these traditional accounts and stories as myths.
 Pillai's analysis and arguments are robust, according to Blackburn.
 These fictional accounts of Valluvar's life have become popular because aspects of the traditional accounts were selectively accepted by Christian missionaries such as George Pope and other European writers, were widely published and then became a required reading about Tamil history.